-- 4.7.7 Given the nature of the Proposed Development, it would make a valuable contribution in relation to targets.
+- 4.7.7 Given the nature of the Proposed Development, it would make a valuable contribution in relation to targets delivering essential transmission infrastructure to connect renewable generation.
 It will directly further the policy intent and outcomes of Policy 1 and should be afforded significant positive weight in terms of tackling the climate and nature crises.
-The specific emission and carbon saving benefits (set out in Chapter 3 above) also need to be recognised in the context of NPF4 Policy 11 (Energy) which requires the contribution that a development would make to targets to be taken into account. - 4.7.8 A further important point is the need to recognise that the greatest threat to biodiversity is Climate Change.
-The principal and essential benefit of the Proposed Development is a valuable facilitator connecting renewable energy into the grid system, to facilitate the earliest possible decarbonisation of the energy system and the achievement of "Net Zero" no later than 2045, in accordance with the objectives of the Climate Change (Scotland) Act 2009 (as amended).
-The purpose of Net Zero is to protect biodiversity and the earlier it can be achieved, the greater the benefits to biodiversity. - 4.7.9 The Reporter's comments on this particular policy in the Sanquhar II Wind Farm Inquiry Report are informative.
+The specific emission and carbon saving benefits (set out in Chapter 3 above) also need to be recognised in the context of NPF4 Policy 11 (Energy) which requires the contribution that a development would make to targets to be taken into account. - A further important point is the need to recognise that the greatest threat to biodiversity is climate change.
+The principal and essential benefit of the Proposed Development is a valuable facilitator connecting renewable energy into the grid system to facilitate the earliest possible decarbonisation of the energy system and the achievement of "net zero" no later than 2045, in accordance with the objectives of the Climate Change (Scotland) Act 2009 (as amended).
+The purpose of net zero is to protect biodiversity and the earlier it can be achieved, the greater the benefits to biodiversity. - 4.7.9 The Reporter's comments on this particular policy in the Sanquhar II Wind Farm Inquiry Report are informative.
 At paragraph 2.48 of the Supplementary Report, the Reporter addresses NPF4 Policy 1 and states that:

 "tackling the nature crisis is required to be given significant weight alongside the climate crisis.
 There is no indication that one strand should be given greater priority over the other.
 That does not necessarily mean that an individual proposal must be shown to respond to both crises in equal measure, however.
-The two matters are also inextricably linked, with the nature crisis being, in part, exacerbated by Climate Change."
+The two matters are also inextricably linked, with the nature crisis being, in part, exacerbated by climate change."